 - Airtight containers like these are generally the best option for storing ice cream.

 - You can also reuse plastic pint gelato containers with lids that screw on.

 - Cake and loaf pans are also a great option.
 Just make sure you press a piece of plastic wrap, wax paper or parchment paper over the surface of the ice cream, then wrap the whole thing with plastic wrap.

 I hope you love every last scoop of this delectable Corn Ice Cream!

 - 3 ears fresh corn (you will need 3 cups of kernels)

 - 6 large egg yolks

+- Grill the corn.
 Preheat a stove-top grill (or outdoor BBQ) over medium-high heat, and rub each ear of corn with olive oil.
 Once the grill is very hot, place the corn on it.
 You should hear a sizzling sound when it hits the grill—if you don't, it's not quite hot enough yet.
-Slightly char each side of the corn -- when it's done, it should be tender and nicely browned.
-Set aside to cool and measure the remaining ingredients.
+Slightly char each side of the corn -- when it's done, it should be slightly tender, about 8 minutes.
+Set aside to cool.

+- Blend the corn with cream, add milk.
 Once the corn has cooled enough to handle, use a Chef's knife to remove the kernels and add them to a blender.
-Now use the back of paring knife to scrape the corn cob clean -- adding everything directly to the blender-- including as much corn "juice" as possible.
+Now use the back of paring knife to scrape the corn cob clean -- adding everything directly to the blender.
+(You need a total of 3 cups).
 Add the cream to the blender and blend into a purée, about 10 seconds.
-Pour this mixture into a large sauce pot and and the milk and pinch of salt.
+Pour this mixture into a large sauce pot and add the milk and pinch of salt.

-Serve with a small sprinkling of the bacon.
+- Serve with a small sprinkling of the bacon if desired.